mozq/picto/README.md

 2. Download JAR file 'Picto-X.X.X-all.jar' from [here](https://bintray.com/mozq/generic/picto/_latestVersion).
 (X.X.X is a version)
 3. Copy JAR file to any folder.
 4. Execute JAR file like `java -jar Picto-X.X.X-all.jar`.

+## Uninstallation
+You can uninstall application by deleting the copied application file.

 ## Settings